Cryptology-Algorithm-Lab/HashBTP/README.md

 - CVLFace: https://github.com/mk-minchul/CVLface

-In addition, we also used the official implmenetations of other recent FR models with pre-trained parameters.
+In addition, we also used the official implementations of other recent FR models with pre-trained parameters.

 - UniTSFace: https://github.com/CVI-SZU/UniTSFace